frasiyav/BQN-Gnuplot/README.md

 # BQN-Gnuplot
-A BQN wrapper script for Gnuplot on linux
+A BQN wrapper script for Gnuplot on linux.
+Tested on CBQN.

 Usage:
 ------